 Our energy future is closely tied to our prosperity and the future of our planet.
 We cannot drill our way to a viable energy strategy.
 Senator Menendez believes it is time to accelerate our transition from fossil fuels to clean, limitless, renewable, domestic energy.
 By spurring innovation and development of modern energy sources, we have the opportunity to help families save money, create new jobs and clean our environment.

 New Jersey is well situated to be a national leader in energy efficiency and renewable sources of energy with significant development and production of technologies such as LED lighting, solar energy (New Jersey is second only to California), and the potential to harness offshore wind energy.
-Senator Menendez believes it is time we had a more focused energy policy that stops subsidizing oil companies and starts investing more in our green jobs right here in America.
+Senator Menendez believes it's time we had an energy policy that stops subsidizing oil companies and starts investing more in green jobs right here in America.

-- Solar Power.
+- Investing in Solar Power.
 Helped lead the fight to extend solar tax credits until 2016, a cornerstone of a continued vibrant solar industry in New Jersey, which has the second largest solar market in the country.
 He also helped champion the 1603 Treasury Grant Program to help finance renewable energy projects.
-The program led to 982 grants in New Jersey worth nearly $491.5 million, helping to leverage a $1 billion investment in the state’s economy.
+The program led to 982 grants in New Jersey worth nearly $491.5 million and helped leverage a $1 billion investment in the state’s economy.

-- Protecting New Jersey from Offshore Drilling.
+- Protecting N.J. from Offshore Drilling.
 Stood up to the administration when plans were announced to allow offshore drilling in Virginia waters, less than 100 miles from Cape May.
 Senator Menendez demanded that the lease sale be cancelled.
-He prevailed because he made the Department of Interior understand that putting at risk a New Jersey tourism and fishing economy worth tens of billions of dollars is simply not worth the risks associated with coastal oil drilling.
+He prevailed by making the Department of Interior understand that putting at risk a New Jersey tourism and fishing economy worth tens of billions of dollars is simply not worth the risks associated with coastal oil drilling.